andrewrk/node-groove/README.md

  * example/transcode.js - convert and splice several files together
  * example/fingerprint.js - create an acoustid fingerprint for media files
  * example/devices.js - list the playback devices on the system
+ * example/waveform.js - calculate a waveformjs compatible representation of a media file

 ## API Documentation